CS341W-Admin/drive-thru/README.md

 - Close the pull request

 ### Additional Advice / ChatGPT
-You have a great deal of flexibility with how you fulfill the requirements of this assignment.
-Your instructor will provide guidance along the way, and you can and should use the Slack channel for Q&A. You are permitted to use GitHub CoPilot, ChatGPT, Gemini, and other generative AI to help complete this assignment.
-However, you are responsible for the code you implement, so review it to make sure you understand it, and also that it works correctly.
+You have a great deal of flexibility in how you fulfill the requirements of this assignment.
+Your instructor will provide guidance along the way, and you can and should use the Slack channel for Q&A. You may use GitHub CoPilot, ChatGPT, Gemini, and other generative AI to help complete this assignment.
+However, you are responsible for the code you implement, so review it for understanding and test it for effectiveness.

 ## Getting Started — One-Time Repo Configuration